School Establishment and Procedure

-- The applicants are required to state the requirement of a educational institute in the area where they want to set the school up in the application for the NOC.
+- The applicants are required to state the requirement of an educational institute in the area where they want to set the school up in the application for the NOC.

 - For the purchase of land from the government- for the school- it will be required to procure a no-objection certificate referred to as the Essentiality Certificate (EC) from the concerned state’s Department of Education.

-- An EC is an essential document certifying the requirement of a institute in the particular zone on the basis of which land is allotted to the society for the purpose of building a new school.
+- An EC is an essential document certifying the requirement of an institute in a particular zone on the basis of which land is allotted to the society for the purpose of building a new school.

 - The Department of Education (DOE) decides the need for a school in a particular zone.
-By restricting the supply of schools in an area, it restricts the role of the market in assessing the demand for school education.
+Restricting the supply of schools in an area, it restricts the role of the market in assessing the demand for school education.

 - Within 3 years of obtaining the certificate, the construction of the school has to commence- failing in which the society has to apply for renewal.

 - An EC is granted after certifying- the non-proprietary nature of the society, the financial status of the society, the association of members.